John Kalodner: History

 John David Kalodner was born in Philadelphia; he was a writer and photographer at Concert magazine.
 Then by 1972 he became a photographer for various record labels, as well as becoming a freelance music writer and photographer for The Philadelphia Inquirer.
 He wanted to be in the record industry; he was first noticed and hired as a publicist in 1974 by Atlantic Records executive Earl McGrath.
 His initial role at Atlantic was as a writer and photographer continuing to review concerts on the weekend for the Inquirer and commuting from New York.

 Kalodner was headhunted as the first A&R executive for David Geffen's new label Geffen Records in 1980, where he worked with Asia, White Zombie, Madness, XTC, Whitesnake, Wang Chung, Nelson, and Aerosmith.
 Kalodner brought Jimmy Page and Sammy Hagar to success as solo artists and was responsible for the musical collaboration Coverdale•Page as well as the formation of supergroup Damn Yankees.
 Kalodner also placed songs on soundtracks of films including Top Gun and Footloose.
-He followed Aerosmith to Columbia Records in the 1990s, where he also worked with Cher, Santana, Journey, Manowar, Chicago, Heart, Iron Maiden, Joe Satriani, Steve Vai, Ted Nugent, REO Speedwagon, Mars Electric, and the Black Crowes among others.
+He followed Aerosmith to Columbia Records in the 1990s, where he also worked with Cher, Santana, Journey, Manowar, Chicago, Heart, Iron Maiden, Joe Satriani, Steve Vai, Ted Nugent, REO Speedwagon, Mars Electric, and the Black Crowes, among others.

-Kalodner considered that the best example of his contribution to an artist's success was his role in Aerosmith's 1993 Get a Grip album, for the reasons that "... first of all, I made them rerecord the whole record completely.
+Kalodner considered that the best example of his contribution to an artist's success was his role in Aerosmith's album Get a Grip (1993), for the reasons that "... first of all, I made them rerecord the whole record completely.
 Second of all, I made them write with all these different people.
 They were very resistant.
 The record is an interesting eclectic record with... five hit singles, very rare in music, and Bruce Fairbairn produced it...
 I got Brendan O'Brien to mix it, who became a giant producer... for all those reasons... of course, it sold like twenty million copies worldwide."
 Kalodner's unique role was underlined by the fact that he is usually credited on albums for simply being himself.
-The phrase "John Kalodner: John Kalodner" originated with Foreigner's 1978 Double Vision album, when the album's producer, Keith Olsen, was wondering how to credit Kalodner's involvement with the band and the album.
+The phrase "John Kalodner: John Kalodner" originated with Foreigner's album Double Vision (1978), when the album's producer, Keith Olsen, was wondering how to credit Kalodner's involvement with the band and the album.
 In keeping with the double vision theme, Foreigner guitarist Mick Jones came up with idea of doubling Kalodner's name.

 Kalodner retired from the music business in 2006.
 Until late 2005, he had been the senior vice-president of A&R at Sanctuary Records Group.
 He then sold most of his industry awards and RIAA record plaques to Scott Roderick, the president of Rock-N-Roll Warehouse, donating the proceeds to the City of Hope cancer research center.
 In 2014, he was inducted into the Rock Radio Hall of Fame, in the "Visionary" category.